awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 1. Specify the version of this file in the **Requirements file** field on the Amazon MWAA console\.

 **Note**
-If this is the first time you're creating and uploading a `requirements.txt` to your Amazon S3 bucket, you'll also need to specify the path to the file on the Amazon MWAA console\.
+If this is the first time you're creating and uploading a `requirements.txt` to your Amazon S3 bucket, you also need to specify the path to the file on the Amazon MWAA console\.
 You only need to complete this step once\.

 ## Python dependencies overview<a name="working-dags-dependencies-overview"></a>